giorgiop94/digital-garden/_notes/Talks - Metta and Emptiness - Rob Burbea and Catherine McGee.md

 	- "I made a mistake because I was tired, my boss was breathing on my neck and many other conditions"
 	- Allows more love to flow
 	- Opens a self-view that's more in line with emptiness
-- The way we see things is the fundamental thing that gets us in trouble
+- The way we see things is the fundamental factor that gets us in trouble
 	- Avijja = Ignorance/Delusion
 	- The self, [[Ego]] wants to be the star of the show and that's why we blame ourselves ignoring the many conditions that were in place as well
 	- At lots of different levels we have a wrong view that hurts us
+	- the negative views of ourselves get reinforced through a [[Reinforcing Feedback Loops]] since our [[Confirmation Bias]] makes us notice much more the behaviors that confirm our (often negative) self views
+		- we think of ourselves as awkward, we have an awkward moment at work (and 10 non awkward), and we concentrate on it, reinforcing our self-view of awkwardness
 - Unconsciously we interpret events or emotions as meaning something about our self
 	- e.g. "I'm feeling sad, it must mean I'm a failure" (it may also be non-verbalized thoughts, or images that we interpret in some ways)
 	- These thoughts crystallize the self
-- **We practice deliberately changing/flipping the view**
+- **We can practice deliberately changing/flipping the view**
 	- Of oneself, of other people, of our lives etc...
 	- Changing from a view of "how I feel, what I need" to "how can I support others?"
 - Metta softens our view, making it more flexible and malleable